Swinging on Stories: Rebranding Parag

 Parag

 We are proud to be associated with the great work Parag is doing in the children’s literature space.
-Since 2013, we have been working with Parag on projects of varying sizes and scope, from creating an award that honours excellence in Indian children’s literature to branding and designing an app for children’s books in addition to designing for events, courses and a diary.
+Since 2013, we have been working with Parag on projects of varying sizes and scope.
+The ones featured on this website are – an award that honours excellence in children’s literature in India, an app for children’s books, three Parag events, and a diary.